JohnSnowLabs/spark-nlp-workshop/tutorials/Certification_Trainings/Law/README.md

-# Spark-NLP for Legal domains
+# Spark-NLP for Legal domain

 ## Table of Contents